MLHale/eyestream/README.md

 ```

 ## License
-Gazepoint2Json - coverts and time-synchronously integrates eye tracker data collected from a Gazepoint GP3 with a JSON-based experimentation platform API, such as the Cybertrust phishing research platform.
+Gazepoint Websockets converts eye tracker data collected from a Gazepoint GP3 to simple JSON and then sends collected events to an experimentation platform, such as the Cybertrust phishing research platform, using websockets.

 Copyright (C) 2017 Dr. Matthew L. Hale, unless otherwise indicated.